Home » Beyond taste – how packaging colour can influence the appeal of plant-based meats

 Correspondingly, the UK has a larger proportion of consumers following plant-forward diets – with vegetarians and vegans comprising 10% of those surveyed, while, among US respondents, only 6% were vegan or vegetarian.

-→ Actionable insight: Recognize cultural distinctions in dietary patterns for successful promotion of plant-based food products – adjust packaging colors accordingly.
-In the UK, for example, capitalize on the growing demand for plant-based meat alternatives, emphasizing the health and environmental benefits.
+→ Actionable insight: Recognise cultural distinctions in dietary patterns for successful promotion of plant-based food products – adjust packaging colours accordingly.
+In the UK, for example, capitalise on the growing demand for plant-based meat alternatives, emphasising the health and environmental benefits.

 6. Consumer sentiments and cultural nuances vary